TRACK CHAIR

 - Detection of AI generated content

-- Platform governance relating to Generative and Conversational AI
+- The platform governance relating to Generative and Conversational AI

 Minitrack Co-Chairs: